-On the occasion of the 300th anniversary of New Orleans, we pounded the pavement to find the local bars worth celebrating.
+We pounded the pavement to bring you the local NOLA bars worth celebrating.

 Picture yourself here: There’s a backyard party in the Bywater District every night of the week and everyone’s invited.
 Festivities start at 7PM at Bacchanal Fine Wine & Spirits.
 The neighborhood joint doesn’t look like much from the outside, just a rundown brick façade on a largely residential stretch, but the scene is vibrant inside the wine-shop-meets-tapas-style-eatery-meets-music-venue.
 There are refrigerators filled with wines and uncommon beers and a staff that’s willing to help you find a selection that suits you.
 It’s bottle service of a different stripe: grab the bottle yourself, some glasses, find a spot at the bar or one of the tables in the garden-like patio, order a cheese or charcuterie plate, and enjoy the nightly live tunes.